6.1 - Reporting the Bilan Carbone®

 Figure 6.1.1: Timeline of the presentation step

-1️⃣ Presentation and deliverables Bilan Carbone®
+1️⃣ Presentation and Bilan Carbone® deliverables

-Requirements for Bilan Carbone® deliverables
+Requirements relating to the Bilan Carbone® deliverables

 The expected deliverables differ depending on the maturity level of the organisation: